pydanny/pydanny-event-notes/WomenInEngineering/jpl.rst

 * Mobile Geochemical laboratory
 * Nuclear powered
 * Really big!
-* Weights as much as a 2011 minicooper
+* Weighs more than a 2011 minicooper

 Landing target
 ----------------